 This guide will provide some introductory information about plagiarism and how to avoid it!

-If you have any questions or concerns, remember to always ask your instructor and to consult George Brown College’s Code of Student Behaviour and Community Standards for further details.
+If you have any questions or concerns, remember to always ask your instructor and to consult George Brown College’s Code of Non-Academic Student Behaviour for further details.

 Plagiarism is the act of taking credit for someone else's work.